Person

 Summary

-Peter Doherty is professor of biomedical research and chair of the Immunology Department at St Jude Children's Research Hospital, Tennessee.
-He is distinguished for his study of major histocompatibility antigens' role in immune recognition, particularly in virus-infected cells.
-He shared the 1996 Nobel Prize for Physiology or Medicine with Rolf Zinkernagel.
+Peter Doherty was professor of biomedical research and chair of the Immunology Department at St Jude Children's Research Hospital, Tennessee from 1988.
+He was noted for his study of major histocompatibility antigens' role in immune recognition, particularly in virus-infected cells.
+He was awarded the 1996 Nobel Prize in Physiology or Medicine, jointly with Rolf Zinkernagel, for their discoveries concerning the specificity of the cell mediated immune defence.
+Around 2012 he joined Department of Microbiology and Immunology at the University of Melbourne, and in 2014 the Peter Doherty Institute for Infection and Immunity, a joint venture between the university and the Royal Melbourne Hospital, opened.

 Details